ARCHER2-HPC/archer2-docs/docs/user-guide/analysis.md

 data analysis nodes at the same time, but the total number of cores used by jobs currently running can not exceed 32 cores, and the total memory used by jobs currently running cannot exceed 128 GB -- any jobs above this limit will remain pending until your previous jobs are finished.
+By default, you will get 2 GB of memory per core when defining cores only, and 1 core when defining the memory only.

 !!! note:
     When running on the data analysis nodes, you must always specify either